easakibahmad/crud_mongoose_a2/README.md

 6. api for user order push in orders array
 7. get user orders api
 8. get total price of user orders api

+# static

+1. static method to check user exists or not